yen-0/calendar-hangout-app/README.md

-# Calendar & Hangout App
+# Hangly (beta)

 ## Overview

-Welcome to the Calendar & Hangout App!
+Welcome to hangly - the Calendar & Hangout App!
 This application provides a comprehensive solution for managing personal calendar events, creating custom "stamps" for recurring activities, and facilitating group scheduling through a unique "Hangout Request" feature.
 Users can visually organize their time, define reusable event templates (stamps), and easily find common availability with friends or colleagues.

 Built with Next.js and Firebase, this app offers a modern, responsive user experience with real-time data synchronization and robust authentication.